 - Federal and nonfederal candidate committees;

-- Nonparty political committees (e.g., federal nonconnected PACs); and
+- Nonparty political committees (such as federal nonconnected PACs); and

 Overview of rules